- Highest tidal range in the world

 The Bay of Fundy is a large bay on the Atlantic coast of North America.
-The name is believed to come from the French word "Fendu" which translate split.
-Although there are competitive tidal range locations, the Bay of Fundy holds the record.
-In most cases it is a statistical tie between the Bay of Fundy and Ungava Bay, however the highest peak at one given point was recorded at Bay of Fundy.
+The name is believed to come from the French word “Fendu” which translates split.
+Although there are competitive tidal range locations, the Bay of Fundy holds the record, with the highest peak at one given point recorded at Bay of Fundy.

 During a 12 hour tidal period, the Bay of Fundy will have 115 billion tons of water flow in and out of the bay.